Is doxing a printing press crime?

 The facts and legal context

 The key legal question was the jurisdiction of the court.
-The defense argued that the publication constituted a criminal press crime.
+The defense argued that the publication constituted a printing press crime.
 According to Article 150 of the Constitution, printing press crimes must be tried by the Court of Assizes (a jury court), unless they are motivated by racism or xenophobia.
 Both the council chamber and the court of appeal in Liège followed this reasoning and declared the correctional court incompetent.

 The decision of the Court of Cassation.

 In its ruling of 4 June 2025, the Court of Cassation overturns the earlier ruling of the Court of Appeal.
-The Court sets clear limits on what can be considered a criminal press crime.
+The Court sets clear limits on what can be considered a printing press crime.

 Criticism of the journalistic value of the article does not constitute a printing press crime in this specific context either.
 The Court states: